SlaviXG/Operations_Research_PHS_Challenge/REPORT.md

  - After processing the patient’s details and care requirements, the app generates an e-ticket containing:
   - QR Code: This can be scanned to directly load all the patient details previously entered into the system.
   - Site Code: The identifier for the recommended site.
-  - Site Type: Specifies the type of site (e.g., ED, MIU).
+  - Department Type: Specifies the type of department (e.g., ED, MIU).
   - Site Location: Address of the Site.
   - Ticket Number: A unique identifier for the patient.
   - Status of the Site: The current level of congestion or occupancy at the site.

 4. Streamlined On-Site Process:
- - Upon arrival at the site, the patient shows their ticket and a valid ID, which can be referred to by staff.
+ - Upon arrival at the A&E site, the patient shows their ticket and a valid ID, which can be referred to by staff before going for the treatment.
  - The patient’s details, already entered through the web app, are automatically loaded into the hospital’s system by simply scanning the QR code on the ticket.
  - This allows for seamless registration and ensures the patient receives timely and appropriate care.

-<b><p> We use a QR Code for its simplicity and reliability.
-QR codes are easy to generate and scan, making them a practical solution for streamlining patient check-ins.
+<b><p>We use a QR Code for its simplicity and reliability.
+QR codes are easy to generate and scan, making them a practical solution for
+streamlining patient check-ins.
 A key feature of QR codes is their error correction capability, which allows them to remain scannable even if they are partially damaged by scratches, smudges, or other external factors.
-Additionally, this feature enhances readability, ensuring that QR codes can still be scanned accurately even if partially obscured, such as by stickers or minor physical defects. </b></p>
+Additionally, this feature enhances readability, ensuring that QR codes can still be scanned accurately even if partially obscured, such as by stickers or minor physical defects.</b></p>

 <b><p>This is a sample ticket that will be generated on the website for the patient.
-The ticket includes a QR Code that can be scanned upon arrival at the site.
+The ticket includes a QR Code that can be scanned upon arrival
+at the site.
 Once scanned, the patient’s details—such as patient name, age, medical history, allergies, and current symptoms—are automatically loaded into the system, allowing staff to provide appropriate treatment promptly.
 The patient’s identity can be verified by asking them to present a valid ID, which can then be matched with their name and date of birth.</b></p>

 <b><i>This system ensures a seamless and efficient patient registration process, minimizing delays and enabling faster access to care.</i></b>
 <br>